owkin/PyDESeq2/README.md

 ### Documentation

-The documentation is hosted [here on ReadTheDoc](https://pydeseq2.readthedocs.io/en/latest/).
-If you want to have the latest version of the documentation, you can build it from sources.
+The documentation is hosted [here on ReadTheDocs](https://pydeseq2.readthedocs.io/en/latest/).
+If you want to have the latest version of the documentation, you can build it from source.
 Please go to the dedicated [README.md](https://github.com/owkin/PyDESeq2/blob/main/docs/README.md) for information on how to do so.

 ### TCGA Data